kaisteussy/deployEC2/README.md

 network

 IMPORTANT:
-You will also need to insert the SSH-RSA public keys into the corresponding fields in the cloud-config file where you see the following:
+You will also need to insert the SSH-RSA public keys into the corresponding fields in the "cloud-config" file where you see the following:
 <INSERT_YOUR_PUBLIC_KEY>

 This ideally will be handled in config.yml in the future to prevent having to edit multiple files.
 For now, however, please edit both as instructed above.